MelcoInternational/CodeExcerciseCXX/README.md

 a solution.
 Obviously though, you are also expected to not just copy paste an answer together.

+There are 'TODO:' comments marking out the most obvious portions to fill in, but ultimately we are looking at the unit test output as our measure of 'done'.

 We expect this to take roughly 3-4 hours; and don't expect perfection.

 **Technical details:**

 Use any IDE or platform you are comfortable with.
 Provided is a CMakeLists file you are encouraged to use.

+You should be provided a link to the git repo as your initial starting point; and it is encouraged to use source control as you typically would on an actual project.
+If you have / use a publicly available git repo, on completion of the exercise we'd ask that you provide a link to your final pushed product.
+If you don't have a current git repo service of choice; and don't want the end results to be public, bitbucket.org offers free private repos you can share access to.

+You are also encouraged to use this as a general code sample as part of a code profile, and to make it publicly available if you so desire.
+Ultimately the code you write for the exercise is yours to use however you want.